Nathan-Groves/2143-OOP-Groves/Assignments/P01/README.md

 |   2   | input.dat | input text of values |
 |   3   | test.out | output text of vectors |

+### Instructions:

+Create a vector class instance in Main, adhering to constructor conventions.
+When reading in from an input file, ensure no other data beside integers is put in.